For the latest updates on UW–Madison plans and responses related to the COVID-19 pandemic, visit covid19.wisc.edu.

 (Prof. Rodney Welch, Medical Microbiology and Immunology) The Regulation of the dsdCXA Locus and the Characterization of D-cycloserine Resistant Mutants in Escherichia coli.
-Gary is an Assistant Scientist in the Biochemistry Department at UW-Madison.
+Gary is a Scientist at Lytic Solutions in Madison, WI.

 - Jillian Bristol

 (Prof. Shannon Kenney, Medicine and Oncology): Regulation of TNFR2 expression by EBV protein BZLF1 and cellular C/EBP.
-Jillian is currently doing a postdoc in the Kenney laboratory.
+Jillian is an Associate Researcher in the Kenney laboratory.

 - Nadia Dominguez